jrtechs/NodeJSBlog/blogContent/posts/programming/everything-fibonacci.md

 \end{bmatrix}^n
 $$

-Without any other tricks, raising a matrix to a power n times would not get us better than linear performance.
+Without any tricks, raising a matrix to a power n times would not get us better than linear performance.
 However, if we use the [Exponentiation by Squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring) method, we can expect to see logarithmic time.
-Since two spots in the matrix are always equal, I represented the matrix as an array with only three elements.
+Since two spots in the matrix are always equal, I represented the matrix as an array with only three elements to reduce the space and computations required.

 ```Python